Zain-S1/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI/Project 2 - Building a PowerBI Report for Waggle/README.md

 The report adheres to Waggle's branding guidelines, incorporating the company's color palette, logo, and other approved branding elements.
 It also included **Interactive Features**, like **Slicers**, **Bookmarks**, and **Navigation Buttons**.

-This structured approach ensures that the report effectively communicates key findings to stakeholders, supporting informed decision-making
+This structured approach ensures that the report effectively communicates key findings to stakeholders, supporting informed decision-making.